botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/tickets.md

 +++
 title = "Tickets"
 weight = 730
-description = "No ticket no entry"
+description = "Ticketing for the average admin"
 +++

 Tickets let your members interact with your server staff in a private and more organized way.